Knowledge Hub

 Damages

 Where the shareholder loss can be quantified, monetary damages are one of the main possible remedies for the breach of a shareholder agreement.
-The aim of an award of damages is to put the innocent party in the position they would have been had the breach not occurred.
-When assessing the level of damages to be awarded, the court will consider the elements of loss of profit, restitutionary interest and reliance interest.
+The aim of an award of damages is to put the innocent party in the position they would have been in had the breach not occurred.
+This can be difficult to quantify depending on the nature of the breach.

 Specific performance

 Specific performance is a type of remedy that can only be awarded by way of a court order and is subject to the court’s discretion.
-Because the nature of the remedy is that the court would direct the offending shareholder to honour an unperformed contractual promise, it doesn’t necessarily lend itself to being a suitable type of remedy for all businesses or all types of shareholder disputes.
+Because the nature of the remedy is that the court will direct the offending shareholder to honour an unperformed contractual promise, it doesn’t necessarily lend itself to being a suitable type of remedy for all businesses or all types of shareholder disputes as the court doesn’t want to be drawn into the day to day management of the company’s affairs.

 Breach of fiduciary duty where the offending shareholder is also a director

 In circumstances where the offending shareholder is also a director (often the case with small and medium-sized businesses), the lines between the two roles can become blurred and this can give rise to problems within the business.
-A claim might arise against a director/shareholder in this scenario if, for example, the person in question was diverting business away from the company to their own business, or taking a commercial opportunity for themselves/simply failing to act in the best interests of the company for their own or other people’s benefit.
-This would almost certainly constitute a breach of the shareholder agreement, however, any claim for a breach of fiduciary duty would be a claim brought by the company against the individual in question rather than by other shareholder(s) party to the agreement.
+A claim might arise against a director/shareholder in this scenario if, for example, the person in question was diverting business away from the company to their own business, or taking a commercial opportunity for themselves, failing to act in the best interests of the company for their own or other people’s benefit.
+This would almost certainly constitute a breach of the shareholder agreement.
+Any claim for a breach of fiduciary duty would be a claim brought by the company against the individual in question rather than by another shareholder(s) party to the agreement.

 It may also be possible for the claimant shareholder(s) to take action on behalf of the company, but this is dependent upon several variable factors that would turn on the specific facts of the case.